ABOUT

 Ruggaber Creatives

 Ruggaber Creatives, Inc. is your partner for Artistry, Education, and Administration.
-Founders Brian and Amy Ruggaber have each had successful careers in the arts and non-profit industries as artists, educators, and leaders.
-Neither planned to add entrepreneur to that list, but a surprise move to Memphis, new jobs, and a consistent stream of requests for consultations from organizations and individuals made the formation of what is now Ruggaber Creatives, Inc inevitable.
+CEO and Chief Creative Consultant Amy Ruggaber has had a successful career in the arts and non-profit industries as an artist, educator, and strategic leader.
+A consistent stream of requests for consultations from organizations and individuals made the formation of what is now Ruggaber Creatives inevitable.

-We’re here to provide assistance and leadership to help make your organization, programming, and productions run more smoothly and make a deeper impact in your community.
-The Ruggaber Creatives team has a deep commitment to diversity, equality, and professionalism in the arts and nonprofit industries and a love of sharing their experience and knowledge.
+Ruggaber Creatives is here to provide assistance and leadership to help make your organization and programming build capacity to maximize your impact in the community.
+Amy has a deep commitment to diversity, equity, and inclusion, as well as professionalism in the arts and nonprofit industries.

-Let the Ruggaber Creatives team help you meet your artistic, educational, and administrative goals and engage with your patrons and community in an authentic and professional way.
+Let the Ruggaber Creatives team help you meet your artistic, educational, and administrative goals and engage with your patrons and community authentically and professionally.

 Our Team

-Arts Educator, Community Engagement Specialist, Technical and Creative Writer, Advocate, Artist
+Arts and Culture Policy Analyst, Community Engagement Specialist, Technical and Creative Writer, Advocate, Artist

 Designer for the Entertainment Industry, Educator, Artist

 Brian Ruggaber is an award-winning designer for the entertainment industry and is currently faculty at the University of Memphis.
-For more on Brian and his portfolio of work, please visit our sister site, www.RuggaberDesign.com.
+His consultation speciality is in For more on Brian and his portfolio of work, please visit our sister site, www.RuggaberDesign.com.